 When you visit a Secretary of State Drivers Services facility, you will be asked if you want to register to vote or update your registration.
 If you say yes, you have ‘opted-in’ to Automatic Voter Registration.

-Starting February 25, 2021, you can register to vote (or update your registration info) online.
-Online voter registration closes 16 days before the election (March 21, 2021 is the last day prior to the next Illinois primary election).
+You can currently register to vote (or update your registration info) online.
+Online voter registration closes 16 days before an election (June 12, 2022 is the last day prior to the next Illinois primary election).

 You may register to vote by printing and mailing an application from the Illinois State Board of Elections website, which can be found under "Information For Voters."
 The application must be postmarked prior to the close of registration.